Charlie Porter (mountaineer)

-Charlie Porter (June 12, 1950 in Massachusetts - February 23, 2014 in Punta Arenas) was an American mountaineer and climate change scientist.
-He is best known for his bold first ascents in Yosemite (particularly on El Capitan), Canada and Alaska; and his significant influence on other notable climbers and the climbing community, in part due to his creation and development of innovative climbing equipment.
+Charlie Porter (June 12, 1950 in Massachusetts - February 23, 2014 in Punta Arenas) was an American rock climber, mountaineer and climate change scientist.
+He is best known for his first ascents of major big wall routes, often solo, in Yosemite (particularly on El Capitan), Canada and Alaska; and his significant influence on other notable climbers and the climbing community, in part due to his creation and development of innovative climbing equipment.
 He has also garnered a reputation as an adventurer (he was one of the first people to round Cape Horn in a kayak) and geoscientist in South America.